zacksmash/fortify-uikit/README.md

 This command will publish **FortifyUIkits's** views and resources to your project.

-- All Auth views
+- All `auth` views
 - a `webpack.mix.js` file, tuned for UIkit
-- a `package.json` file, for all NPM modules
+- a `package.json` file, for required NPM modules
-- an `.editorconfig` file
+- a slightly opioniated `.editorconfig` file
 - a `.gitignore`

 <p align="center"><img  src="https://github.com/zacksmash/fortify-uikit/blob/master/fortify-uikit-screenshot.png"></p>